Andrew-M-A/Auntie-Edie-s-Kitchen/README.md

 # ajax-project

-A dynamic HTML, CSS, and JavaScript solo project.

-Creating a simple, ordering site for my mom's baked goods.
+A simple front-end site for my mom's baked goods.